Probabili formazioni Premier League 2019/2020: 30° giornata

 Sabato 14 marzo ore 18:30

-Probabile formazione Aston Villa (3-4-3): Reina; Konsa, Mings, Hause; Guilbert, Nakamba, Luiz, Targett; El Ghazi, Samatta, Grealish.
+Probabile formazione Aston Villa (4-3-3): Reina; Guilbert, Engels, Mings, Targett; Hourihane, Nakamba, Luiz; El Mohamady, Samatta, Grealish.

 Per tutte le QUOTE e la PROGRAMMAZIONE TV di ASTON VILLA-CHELSEA clicca qui